 TV or radio interviews about you and your work

-Build relationships with journalists covering your industry/area of expertise
+Build relationships with journalists covering your industry or area of expertise

 Pitch your story or projects to relevant media outlets